 Add Some Spice to Your Life

 Want to increase circulation and boost immunity?
-Sip a Beet Grapefruit Juice with Cayenne and feel energized and healthy!
+Sip a Beet Grapefruit Juice with Cayenne!
 Cayenne pepper in juice, eh?
 Yes!
-Sometimes we need a KAPOW kick of spice to get our circulation super motivated to MOVE, especially during the chilly winter months.
-Like the "Wake Up" juice Doc Brown drinks in Back to the Future Part III, this sweet and spicy juice will wake up your senses, cells, and circulation.
+Sometimes we need a KAPOW kick of spice to get our circulation super motivated to MOVE!
+Like the "Wake Up" juice Doc Brown drinks in Back to the Future Part III, this sweet and spicy juice with beets, grapefruit, and cayenne will wake up your senses, cells, and circulation.

 Used as a healing food since ancient times, beets are a nutritious jackpot of minerals, fiber, and antioxidants.
-In addition to the glorious benefits of beets, the grapefruit, often overlooked for Little Cuties (tangerines), is extremely high in vitamins and fiber.
-Its distinct sweet and slightly tart taste along with its health benefits (high in Biotin, Copper, Fiber, and Vitamins A and ) are some of the many reasons to add grapefruit to your diet.
+Beet juice lowers blood pressure, detoxifies the liver, and improves cardiovascular function.
+In addition to the glorious health benefits of beets, the grapefruit, often overlooked for Little Cuties (tangerines), is extremely high in vitamins and fiber.
+Its distinct sweet and slightly tart taste along with its nutrition profile (high in Biotin, Copper, Fiber, and Vitamins A and C ) are some of the many reasons to add grapefruit to your diet.

 Vitamin A and C

 Vitamin A and C are important for promoting growth and development and boosting immunity.
 Vitamin C offers antioxidant qualities while also helping produce collagen (a protein that plays a critical role in the structure of our bodies).
 Vitamin C also promotes serotonin which greatly impacts the nervous system, endocrine system, immune system, and digestive system.
 Increasing your Vitamin C intake is also an excellent way to heal a pesky cold!